• Train

 • AlexNet.
 For image classification, as the first CNN neural network to win the ImageNet Challenge in 2012, AlexNet consists of five convolution layers and three fully connected layers.
 Thus, AlexNet requires 61 million weights and 724 million MACs (multiply-add computation) to classify the image with a size of 227Ă—227.

 • VGG-16.
-To achieve higher accuracy, VGG-16 is trained to a deeper structure of 16 layers consisting of 13 convolution layers and three fully connected layers, requiring 138 million weights and 15.5G MACs to classify the image with a size of 224Ă—224.
+To achieve higher accuracy, VGG-16 is trained to a deeper structure of 16 layers consisting of 13 convolution layers and three fully connected layers.
+This requires 138 million weights and 15.5G MACs to classify the image with a size of 224Ă—224.

 • GoogleNet.
 To improve accuracy while reducing the computation of DNN inference, GoogleNet introduces an inception module composed of different sized filters.
 As a result, GoogleNet achieves a better accuracy performance than VGG-16 while only requiring seven million weights and 1.43G MACs to process the image with the same size.

 • ResNet.
 ResNet, the state-of-the-art effort, uses the “shortcut” structure to reach a human-level accuracy with a top-5 error rate below 5%.
-In addition, the “shortcut” module is used to solve the gradient vanishing problem during the training process, making it possible to train a DNN model with a deeper structure.
+In addition, the “shortcut” module is used to solve the gradient vanishing problem during training the model, making it possible to train a DNN model with a deeper structure.

-The performance of popular CNNs applied for AI vision tasks gradually increased over the years, surpassing human vision (5% error rate in the chart below).
+The performance of popular CNNs applied for AI vision tasks gradually increased over the years.
+At this time, CNNs have surpassed human vision (5% error rate in the chart below).

 Performance of current popular deep networks on ImageNet